 There's a fine line between the best Halloween candy and the 22 "treats" on this list.
-Seriously, we appreciate you for spending money to make children happy.
+Seriously, we appreciate you for spending money to make children (or yourself) happy.
 But don't waste you hard-earned cash on the 22 worst Halloween candies.
 And please don't convert your hard-earned dollars into pennies for trick or treaters.
 That's just the worst.
 Well, the second worst.

 22. Wax Lips

 Every year some dude tells me these aren’t candy, and I should’t eat them.
 And every year, I say, “Look, Dr. Adamson, I don’t tell you how to practice gastrointestinal medicine, so you don’t tell me how do my job of identifying food.”
 Then, after another operation to remove a mass of wax from my duodenum, I promise to never let this happen again.